MOVEMENT DISORDERS

 7. Restless Legs Syndrome (RLS)

-Restless legs syndrome is a condition that causes an irresistible urge to move the legs, often accompanied by uncomfortable sensations.
-These symptoms are most noticeable when at rest, especially during the evening or nighttime.
+Restless legs syndrome is a condition that causes an uncontrollable urge to move the legs, often accompanied by uncomfortable sensations.
+Symptoms usually worsen during periods of rest and at night.

 8. Tardive Dyskinesia

-Tardive dyskinesia is a condition caused by long-term use of antipsychotic medications.
-It results in involuntary movements, including lip smacking, facial grimacing, and jerking movements.
+Tardive dyskinesia develops after long-term use of certain antipsychotic medications.
+It causes involuntary movements such as facial grimacing, lip smacking, and repetitive limb movements.

 Causes of Movement Disorders

-Movement disorders can be caused by a variety of factors, including
+Movement disorders develop due to a variety of underlying factors, including:

-• Infections – Certain infections, such as encephalitis or viral infections, can affect the brain and lead to movement problems.
+• Infections such as encephalitis or meningitis can damage brain tissue.

 Symptoms of Movement Disorders